BarnardArchives/barnard_isle_docker/README.md

   2. If phpMyAdmin restarts: `docker-compose stop myadmin`

 ### Phase 5: Update your Islandora Drupal settings and HACK:
   0. Website look funky?
+Check your VHOSTS in the compose AND review the NGINX proxy conf file.
-Check your VHOSTS - I need to write more about this (new feature as of 17 FEB 2018).
+     - There are so many way to handle VHOSTs: you have your pick to do it at `proxy` or at `apache`.
+You could even run multiple `apache` containers to serve only ONE host each if you desired.
+Regardless, more to write about this new `proxy` container (new as of 17 FEB 2018).
   1. Visit your site at http://<host_ip>/.
 If you ran are local to the instance (i.e., you're on the `host`) you can try (http://0.0.0.0:80).
   2. Login normally
   3. Settings -> Islandora -> Fedora, change the host to read `fedora` (i.e., `http://fedora:8080/fedora`)
   4. Settings -> Islandora -> Solr Index, change the host to read `solr` (e.g., `http://solr:8080/solr/collection1`)

 Visit your site and test!
 It will be at whatever the EXTERNAL IP of your host is.
 Port 80, 443, 8080, 8081, 8091 are the cool ones... please read the docker-compose for port forwards.

+### Phase 6: Issue reporting
+   If you've followed this and have questions or would like to report issues please report to this repo.